-We booked train tickets in advance from thetrainline.com and travelled to York in first class comfort from Liverpool Lime Street.
-The journey took around 2 and a half hours and we paid ___ for 2 adults.
+We booked train tickets in advance and travelled to York in first class comfort from Liverpool Lime Street – a journey that takes around 2 and a half hours.
 Travelling first class meant that we were certain to get a seat with slightly more room to relax and refreshments such as tea, coffee, crisps, biscuit and soft drinks were included.

 From York Station, it takes around 10 minutes to walk to the centre of York and to most of the hotels within the city walls.

 If you don’t want to pay the extra for First Class, I’d still recommend reserving a seat so you don’t run the risk of having to stand for the duration of the journey.
 I’d also suggest nipping into a shop in the station before you leave to stock up on drinks and snacks in case you get peckish en route!